If you decide to create a bird habitat as part

 against predators.
 I've fortunately had 100% success in

-relocating baby birds and saving their lives.
+relocating baby birds.
 There will be

 certain situations when you can't help.
 It's part of the